wanweiwei07/pymanipulator/README.md

 The source code is for education purpose.
 It is specially developed for new student joining our lab at Osaka University: https://www.roboticmanipulation.org.
-If you are interested in becoming a member our lab, don't hesitate to send me emails.
+If you are interested in becoming a lab member, don't hesitate to send me emails.

 Using the source code for commercial purpose is forbidden.